Partial Strategyproofness: Relaxing Strategyproofness for the Random Assignment Problem: Introduction

 \section{Introduction}

-The one-sided matching problem is concerned with the allocation of indivisible goods to self-interested agents with privately known preferences.
-Monetary transfers are not permitted, which makes this problem different from auctions and other settings with transferable utility.
-The first version of this problem was introduced by \citet{Hylland1979}, and has since attracted much attention from mechanism designers (e.g., \cite{AbdulSonmez1998RSDandTheCore,Bogomolnaia2001, AbdulSonmez2003SchoolChoiceAMechanismDesignApproach}).
-In practice, such problems often arise in situations that are of great importance to peoples' lives.
-For example, students must be matched to schools, teachers to training programs, houses to tenants, etc.~\citep{Niederle2008}.
+The assignment problem is concerned with the allocation of indivisible objects to self-interested agents who have private preferences over these objects.
+Monetary transfers are not permitted, which makes this problem different from auctions and other problems that involve payments.
+In practice, assignment problems often arise in situations that are of great importance to people's lives; for example, when assigning students to seats at public schools \citep{AbdulkadirogluSoenmez2003SchoolChoiceAMechanismDesignApproach}, graduates to entry level positions \citep{Roth1984TheEvolutionOfTheLaborMarketForMedicalInternsAndResidentsACaseStudyInGameTheory}, or tenants to subsidized housing \citep{AbdulkadirogluSoenmez1998RandomSerialDictatorshipAndTheCoreFromRandomEndowmentsInHouseAllocationProblems}.

+In this paper, we study \emph{ordinal assignment mechanisms}, which are mechanisms for the assignment problem that take preference orders over objects as input.
+As mechanism designers, we care specifically about incentives for truthtelling under the mechanisms we design.
+A mechanism is \emph{strategyproof} if truthtelling is a dominant strategy equilibrium.
+Participating in a strategyproof mechanism is simple for the agents because it eliminates the need to take the preferences or strategies of other agents into account.
+Strategyproofness thus yields a robust prediction of equilibrium behavior.
+These and other advantages explain the popularity of strategyproofness as an incentive concept \citep{PathakSoenmez2008LevelingThePlayingFieldSincereAndSophisticatedPlayersInTheBostonMechanism,AbdulkadirogluPathakRoth2009StrategyProofnessVersusEfficiencyInMatchingWithIndifferencesRedesigningTheNYCHighSchoolMatch}.